frictionlessdata/frictionless-py/docs/guides/validation-guide.md

   'position "2"']]
 ```

-In some situations, an error can't be associated with a table; then it goes to the top-level `report.errors` property:
+In some situations, an error can't be associated with a task; then it goes to the top-level `report.errors` property:

 ```python goodread title="Python"
 from pprint import pprint